Specialist Resource Base

 In the classrooms there are individual workspaces for independent learning, break out areas for group teaching and social spaces.

-Additional Support: Mrs Helen Tomsett and Miss Monique Fisher
+Additional Support: Mrs Helen Tomsett, Miss Monique Fisher and Miss Shannon Holmes

 Staff in the SRB are trained and experienced in working with autistic children and young people.